stark-dev/fty-asset-mg/README.md

 * 'command' MUST be 'from', 'to'
 * 'asset-iname' MUST be the asset iname
 * 'options' MUST be empty if command is 'to'
-* 'options' MIST be a valid JSON paylaod if command is 'from', with members as:
+* 'options' MUST be a valid JSON paylaod if command is 'from', with members as:

     \"recursive\" is a boolean
     \"feed_by\" is a string describing a valid device asset